TBCBank/TBC.OpenAPI.SDK.Core/README.md

 Library is written in the C # programming language and is compatible with .netstandard2.0 and .net6.0.
 Depends only on the components manufactured by Microsoft.

-## Consider example of using "ExampleClient" for creating SDK Client
+## Example of using "ExampleClient" for creating SDK Client

 * Create interface "IExampleClient" and inherit from "TBC.OpenAPI.SDK.Core.IOpenApiClient"
 ```c#